Jinglemisk/farkle/README.md

 ## Features

 - Lobby: All players will join a lobby before starting the game.
-    - Players enter their name and click “Join Game”, whereby they are placed on a “Players” list.
+    - Players enter their name and click "Join Game", whereby they are placed on a "Players" list.
     - The host chooses between three game modes (Rush, Sprint, Marathon) before starting the game, which sets the win condition.
 - Game Screen: A top-down roundtable view of the game table.
     - Shows the present players in the game